 There is a multitude of words derived from ‘horse’ and ‘cow’ in different languages.
 And it seems very unfair that despite the usefulness of cattle a variety of cow-related insults have developed, whereas many of the horse-related words are complimentary!
 A good example is the Spanish word ‘caballero’ which literally translates as ‘horseman’, but these days is more understood to mean ‘gentleman’.
 By comparison 'cowboy' is sometimes unfortunately used in a context that has absolutely nothing to do with cattle or the men who work them - instead inferring someone is incompetent or shifty.

 I would like to add more horse-related words to the following lists so if you can suggest any additions or corrections (via the customer enquiries page) I’d very much appreciate it.
-As a thank-you, you'll be entered into the 'handy person' prize draw.

 The Origin of Horse-Related Words